 WASH: WASH needs in the camps remain high.
 Challenges persist such as in the access to sufficient water, the provision of toilet facilities, or for women in obtaining adequate menstrual hygiene items.?

 The Government of Bangladesh plans to relocate up to 100,000 Rohingya refugees to Bhasan Char Island.
 According to Bangladeshi authorities, the relocation is necessary because of overcrowding, tensions between refugees and host communities, and gang-related violence in the Cox’s Bazar camps.?

 In May 2020, the first 300 Rohingya refugees were relocated to the island.
 After several phases of relocation since, about 27,000 Rohingya are now living on the island, 80% of them women and children.?

 ACAPS - NPM ANALYSIS HUB

-If you are interested in the reports produced by the hub, please subscribe to the ACAPS Cox's Bazar mailing list.
+If you are interested in the work produced by the hub, please subscribe to ACAPS Cox's Bazar mailing list.